Online Catalogue | Dataloggers

 Dataloggers can record many thousands of temperature readings and can be set up to take at readings at intervals ranging from a few seconds to hours apart.

-The datalogger is set up by connecting it to a computer, either by using a cable or with a specially made cradle or interface.
+The datalogger is set up by connecting it to a computer.
+In the case of our USB dataloggers the logger is plugged directly into the computer's USB port.
+The wifi range are set up using a usb cable.
+Other dataloggers need a special cradle or interface to be able to communicate with a computer.
 Once the start and stop times and the reading intervals have been programmed into the logger, the datalogger is left in position to record temperatures.
 At the end of the recording period the data is then uploaded to a computer where the results can be displayed or used to produce graphs etc using the datalogger's software.

 Some dataloggers are available with only an internal sensor which simply allows it to measure the surrounding air temperature, whilst others can be connected to a range of probes to enable them to measure almost any material.
 Some dataloggers have multi-channel functions which enable them to connect to several probes at the same time and take and save readings from each of the probes simultaneously.